Our Story

-Just Right Media’s anchor is the radio program Just Right; a weekly hour-long presentation of events and issues from the perspective of individualism and capitalism.
-We have been producing videos since 2009.
+Just Right Media’s anchor is the radio program Just Right, a weekly hour-long presentation of events and issues from the perspective of individualism and capitalism.

 Broadcast history

-From November 5, 2015 to today Just Right broadcasts from WBCQ in Monticello, Maine on 7490 KHz shortwave Wednesdays from 7:00 PM to 8:00 PM Eastern.
+From November 5, 2015, to the present, Just Right has been broadcasting on WBCQ in Monticello, Maine, USA, at 7490 kHz shortwave every Wednesday from 7:00 PM to 8:00 PM Eastern Time.

 From a listener

-As you guys know I’m a huge fan of Just Right, and I’ve been thinking a lot about it lately; what is it about Just Right that is so appealing to me and what is that magic element that is missing from all other podcasts?
-I’ve realized over time, that what sets Just Right apart, and this has not changed since episode #1, is that there is ALWAYS an organized, well thought out, compelling and significant lesson.
+As you guys know, I’m a huge fan of Just Right, and I’ve been thinking a lot about it lately.
+What is it about Just Right that is so appealing to me and what is that magic element that is missing from all other podcasts?
+I’ve realized over time that what sets Just Right apart, and this has not changed since episode #1, is that there is always an organized, well-thought-out, compelling, and significant lesson.
 Everything in the show ties to this lesson or concept.
 With the addition of Robert, there are often two concepts, making him such a great addition.
-I would imagine that it’s this part of any podcast / presentation, that takes all the effort and thought #neverdaily!
+I would imagine that it’s this part of any podcast or presentation that takes all the effort and thought #neverdaily!

-Contrast this to other podcasts…..in politics and philosophy, generally they are unorganized, the lessons are scattered and improvised and somewhat repetitious.
-Not to say that they have nothing to offer, but the majority of them don’t require a second listen and if they do, there is a lot of fast forwarding to get to the good part.
-Just Right has some similarity to other types of shows, like weird and wonderful fact shows (Stuff You Should Know Series, BBC, CBC), in that they are organized like Just Right, however, the content is rather insignificant, non-controversial and often just plain wrong, scattered and confused.
-I get so ticked off with CBC sometimes, like the other day the Title was “Fascism, can it happen here?”, and they start the show with snippets of Trump speeches and move on from there interviewing progressive, “experts”, never once asking what Fascism is to begin with….absolute garbage.
+Contrast this to other podcasts.
+In politics and philosophy, generally, they are unorganized; the lessons are scattered, improvised, and somewhat repetitious.
+Not to say that they have nothing to offer, but the majority of them don’t require a second listen and if they do, there is a lot of fast-forwarding to get to the good part.
+Just Right has some similarity to other types of shows, like weird and wonderful fact shows (Stuff You Should Know Series, BBC, CBC), in that they are organized like Just Right, however, the content is rather insignificant, non-controversial, and often just plain wrong, scattered and confused.
+I get so ticked off with CBC sometimes.
+Like the other day, the title was “Fascism, Can It Happen Here?” and they start the show with snippets of Trump speeches and move on from there, interviewing progressive “experts,” never once asking what fascism is to begin with—absolute garbage.

 Murray T.